 The biggest challenge facing gardeners is that hand pulling Kikuyu is not very successful.
 Because it spreads via underground runners, what is visible from the surface is a very small portion of the actual plant.
 Therefore, what’s left underground will simply continue to send shoots to the surface!

-Hand Pulling: this will only be moderately successful.
+This will only be moderately successful.
 While it may remove the unsightly mess from the surface, there’s a very high chance of re-infestation due to runners left underground.

 If you are going to plant a Kikuyu lawn next to garden beds, now is the time for some careful planning.
-To help suppress the spread of this fast-spreading turf, you should consider have a physical barrier between the lawn area and the gardens.
+To help suppress the growth of this fast-spreading turf, you should consider having a physical barrier between the lawn area and the gardens.
 Installing a garden edging that extends down into the soil will help to prevent the spread of underground runners, while still providing a decorative feature.

 The team at Rivers Edge Turf is familiar with the pros and cons of Kikuyu grass and we can help you maintain both beautiful lawns and garden beds.
 Call us today on (02) 4579 9009 for advice on how to remove Kikuyu grass.